Infinite rate symbiotic branching on the real line: The tired frogs model: Introduction

 Recently, Blath et al \cite{BlathHammerOrtgiese2016} studied the limit of $\gamma\to\infty$ of this model for a range of negative values of $\varrho$.
 For $\varrho\geq0$, it is still an open problem how to construct the infinite rate limit of this model.
 If we replace the real line as site space by some discrete space and replace $\roix$ by the generator of some Markov chain on this site space, then for $\varrho=0$ the infinite rate process was studied in great detail in \cite{KM1}, \cite{KM2}, \cite{KM3} and \cite{KO}.

 The main tool for showing (weak) uniqueness for the solutions of \eqref{E1.01} is a self-duality relation that goes back to Mytnik \cite{Mytnik1998} for the case $\varrho=0$ and Etheridge and Fleischmann \cite{EtheridgeFleischmann2004} in the case $\varrho\neq0$.
 Like many duality relations for genealogical or population dynamical models, the underlying principle of the duality is a back-tracing of ancestral lines.
 The viability of this method relies crucially on the fact, that the ancestral lines can be drawn without knowledge of the type of the individual.
 This is possible only in the absence of \emph{selection} and of a type-dependent motion.
-This is the deeper reason, why no simple duality relation could be established for the model \eqref{E1.01} if we modify the motion slightly, say, by replacing $\partial^2_x$ by $c_i\partial^2_x$ for some $c_1,c_2\geq0$.
+This is the deeper reason, why no simple duality relation could be established for the model \eqref{E1.01} in the case $c_1\neq c_2$.

 Here, we make a step toward the model of infinite rate symbiotic branching with different speeds of motion by considering the extreme case $c_1=1$, $c_2=0$ and $\varrho=-1$.
 In other words, we consider a two-type model on the real line where only infinitesimal individuals of type 1 (which we imagine as green) move according to the heat flow while type 2 (red) stands still.
 Furthermore, by infinite rate branching, there cannot be both types present at any given site.
 Finally, at any given site, each population evolves in a martingale fashion while the sum of both types has no random drift since $\varrho=-1$ and hence the gains of type 1 are the losses of type 2 and vice versa.